EasonQian1/ARC60_Firmware/README.md

 recommended, other browsers may have problems):VIA: https://usevia.app/ If the web version cannot be used, you can download the software to use it, the download link:https://github.com/the-via/releases/releases/tag/v2.0.5
 # UPDATE STEPS
-Press and hold Eason to plug in the data cable or use the shortcut key (Reset) to enter the flashing mode to enter the flashing mode, a U disk called Eason-ARC60 will appear on your computer, copy the firmware file into it, and the keyboard will automatically refresh, that is, the flashing is complete.
+Enter the flash mode, one is called U disk
+Eason-ARC60 will appear on your computer, copy the firmware file into it, and the keyboard will automatically refresh, that is, the flashing is complete.
 # How to enter the flash mod